Adityagautamm/Adityagautamm/README.md

 - 👋 Hi, I’m @Adityagautamm
-- 👀 I’m interested in React web application, cypress automation testing & selenium automation testing
+- 👀 I’m interested in everything automation from cypress,selenium to playwright and everything in the middle
 - 🌱 I’m constantly learning new technologies

 <!---